nilaninil/Econexus/README.md

 ### Smart Waste Platform — Waste Intelligence & Predictive Eco-Infrastructure

 EcoNexus is a full-stack predictive waste management platform designed to help municipal authorities, city administrators, and large organizations optimize solid waste systems.
-By pairing a modern data dashboard with advanced AI architectures, the platform moves away from reactive waste management and transitions into data-driven, predictive eco-governance aimed at achieving UN Sustainable Development Goals (SDGs 11, 12, and 13).
+By pairing a modern data dashboard with advanced AI architectures, the platform moves away from reactive waste management and transitions into data-driven, predictive eco-governance aimed at achieving UN Sustainable Development Goals by combining SDG 11 and 12.

 ---